rozensoftware/flea/README.md

 These are the example commands:

-Get current version of the Flea Server:
+Get current version of the Flea Protocol:

 ```bash
 ./flea-client -a 127.0.0.1 -c version